davorpa/davorpa/README.md

 An open-source enthusiast / mantainer: collaborate in FOOS projects improves learning a lot.
 He loves how knowledge sharing and collaboration flows through open-source.

-It'd be a pleasure give back those solid knowledges on these topics with the great developers community we are.
-So, don't be affraid about make any question.
+It'd be a pleasure to give back the solid knowledges on these topics with the great developers community we are.
+Therefore, don't be afraid to ask something about.

 *Learn.
 Code.
 Enjoy.
 Repeat :recycle::rocket: Be passionate*